Advertiser Disclosure

 Jump to Section

-We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
+We may be compensated when you click on a link, when an application is approved, or when an account is opened from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-What a week it’s been in the aviation world.
+What a week it’s been in the aviation world!
 While Air Canada may see a light at the end of the tunnel for its troubles, Spirit is looking at renewed problems.

 A regional airline in Alaska shut down, Southwest cut routes, British Airways added them, and what’s going on with Tulum’s airport?
 We’ll also discuss a new luxury first class, whether we’re moving toward supersonic flights, and 2 updates on giant airports.